FEniCS/dolfinx/demo/la/eigenvalue/python/documentation.rst

   # Create eigensolver
   eigensolver = SLEPcEigenSolver(A)

-Now, we ready solve the eigenproblem by calling the ``solve`` method of the eigensolver.
-Note that eigenvalue problems tend to be computationally intensive and may hence take a while.
+Now, we ready solve the eigenproblem by calling the :py:func:`solve
+<dolfin.cpp.SLEPcEigenSolver.solve>` method of the eigensolver.
+Note
+that eigenvalue problems tend to be computationally intensive and may hence take a while.

 .. code-block:: python